mcsrainbow/mcsrainbow.github.io/en/2021/10/notes-from-live-for-death-my-experience-on-dying/index.md

-# Notes from 'Live for Death: My Experience on Dying'
+# Notes from "Live for Death: My Experience on Dying"

 Walked through the valley of the shadow of death and tasted the nectar of life.